josegonzalez/josediazgonzalez.com/_posts/2010-12-01-embedding-custom-finds-in-behaviors.markdown

   category: CakePHP
   tags:
     - behaviors
+    - cakephp-1.3
+    - code
+    - custom-find
     - model
-    - custom find
-    - code
-    - cakephp 1.3
   description: Embedding custom finds in behaviors is extremely useful, but not the most straight-forward thing to do.
 Here's how.
   comments:    true
   sharing:     true